KatrinaTurner/KatrinaTurner.github.io/essays/coding-standards.md

 ---
 ### Long Story Short
 The moral of the story is, if you hate your coding standards right now, ***stick it out.***  It’s worth it in the end.
-For you and any other poor sole who has to read through your code in the future.
+For you and any other poor soul who has to read through your code in the future.

+---
 \**If you think I feel strongly about this, wait till you hear what I have to say about commenting your code.* 😄